syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

 # Syncfusion® Document SDK Template Studio

-Syncfusion® provides the Document SDK Template Studio, which allows you to create a Syncfusion Blazor application using Syncfusion® Document SDK components.
+Syncfusion® provides the Document SDK Template Studio, which allows you to create a Syncfusion® Blazor application using Syncfusion® Document SDK components.
 The Syncfusion® Document SDK Blazor app is created with the required Syncfusion® NuGet references, namespaces, styles, and component render code.
 The Template Studio includes an easy-to-use project wizard that guides you through the process of creating an application with Syncfusion® Document SDK components.

 The steps below will assist you to create your **Syncfusion® Document SDK Blazor Application** through **Visual Studio**:

-N> Before use the Syncfusion® Project Template, check whether the Syncfusion® Document SDK Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
-If this extension not installed, install the extension by follow the steps from the [download and installation](https://help.syncfusion.com/extension/document-sdk-extension/visual-studio/download-and-installation) help topic.
+N> Before using the Syncfusion® Project Template, check whether the Syncfusion® Document SDK Extension is installed in the Visual Studio Extension Manager by clicking **Extensions > Manage Extensions > Installed**.
+If this extension is not installed, install it by following the steps in the [download and installation](https://help.syncfusion.com/extension/document-sdk-extension/visual-studio/download-and-installation) help topic.

 1. Open Visual Studio 2022 or later.

-2. To create a Syncfusion® Document SDK Blazor application, use either one of the following options:
+2. To create a Syncfusion® Document SDK Blazor application, use one of the following options:

      **Option 1**